 When Museum Victoria curated in 2006 the exhibition “Colliding Worlds – First contact in the Western Desert 1932-1984”, it included photos that documented many of Mitjili Napanangka Gibson’s family group at the time of first contact.

 Although a traditional woman who spent much of her time in Alice Springs during the latter days of her life, Mitjili always looked forward to her regular bush trips with family, to hunt for goanna, echidna and other bush delicacies.
 When Mitjili was a young girl, her aunties would tell her stories about her country and the Jukurrpa or Dreaming stories associated with Mina Mina, a sacred site for Napanangka’s and Napangardi’s.

 Mitjili paints mythological narrative relating to her country and often will depict narrative through multiple layers in the one painting.
 She uses an aerial perspective and highlights important sites with a painterly but also spontaneous technique.
 While the narrative of her paintings is a fluid range of connections that can change with each viewing, there are two consistent themes.
 There is the focus on her early life spent with close family members and then the reference to a landscape soaked with traditional perceptions of creation.

 Mitjili also has a reputation as a skilled wildlife tracker, which has led to her valued contribution to collaborative research into desert ecology.
 She has also been involved in a number of drama and documentary film productions in Central Australia, including the movie Samson and Delilah (2009) where she played Delilah’s grandmother.

-Mitjili is the mother of two children (one of whom is Cindy Nakamarra Gibson) and has several grandchildren.
+Of the five children that Mitjili raised, two survive (one of whom is Cindy Nakamarra Gibson).
+She has several grandchildren and great grand children.
 She had a sharp sense of humour and is very proud to interpret her traditional stories of law and culture especially those relating to the subject of love magic.

 Artworks for sale